AtlasDavid73/Atlas-School/README.md

-# Atlas-School this is my assignment repo for coding school
+# Atlas-School this is my assignment github account coding school